Coverage Adequacy: Are You Actually Protected?

 How often should I review my car insurance policy?

-You should review your policy at least once a year — ideally 30 days before your renewal date.
+You should review your policy at least once a year — ideally 30 to 60 days before your renewal date.
 Major life events should also trigger an immediate review: buying a home, adding a teen driver, purchasing a new vehicle, getting married, or experiencing a significant income change.
-Your coverage needs evolve with your life.
+Multiple states also updated their minimum coverage requirements in 2025, which may affect your policy if you were near those thresholds.

 What happens if I let my car insurance lapse?